 In previous decades, SEO has made some exciting improvements.
-Several of the strategies that were used even a year ago are now outdated, and it’s not a reach to believe that the methods we are practising now will be out-of-date in the next year.
+Several of the strategies that were used even a year ago are now outdated.
+And it’s not a reach to believe that the methods we are practicing now will be out-of-date in the next year.

 Change 1 – User Intent